AleneziQ8/Shuffle-Tree/README.md

 Final Report can be found [here](https://github.com/AleneziQ8/Shuffle-Tree/blob/testing/Shuffling_Trees_Report.pdf).

 We investigated a vehicle routing problem (VRP) with regards to Scottish forestry operations.
-We researched simulated annealing, ant colony optimization, and linear programming to perform a comparitive analysis of the three heuristics.
+We researched simulated annealing, ant colony optimization, and linear programming to perform a comparative analysis of the three heuristics.
 We wanted to understand the decisions that minimized wait times and maximized efficiency.